 Detroit Police Scanner Encryption: Motor City's Information Blackout

-In 2020, amid national protests demanding police accountability, Detroit Police Department completed full encryption of their radio communications—ending nearly a century of public access in a city where police-community relations have always been fraught.
-From the 1967 uprising to federal oversight to the nation's largest municipal bankruptcy, Detroit's story shows why transparency matters most in the places that need it most.
+In 2020, as protests over police violence swept the country, Detroit Police Department completed full encryption of their radio communications, ending nearly a century of public access in a city with a long and troubled relationship between residents and police.
+From the 1967 uprising to a federal consent decree to the nation's largest municipal bankruptcy, Detroit has lived through the consequences of unchecked policing.
+Encryption made it harder to watch what comes next.

 Detroit pioneered police radio.
-One-way police radios were first introduced almost a century ago in Detroit, enabling officers to receive dispatches from headquarters.
-San Francisco, Berkeley, and Pasadena quickly followed.
-For generations, the public could listen in on police activity—a form of community oversight that became essential to journalism and accountability.
+One-way broadcasts were first introduced nearly a century ago in Detroit, letting officers receive dispatches from headquarters.
+San Francisco, Berkeley, and Pasadena followed.
+For generations, the public could listen in, a form of oversight that became routine for journalists and neighborhood monitors alike.

 What Happened in Detroit

-Detroit Police Department completed its transition to full encryption in 2020.
-The timing was not coincidental—departments across the country accelerated encryption efforts following the George Floyd protests, when open police scanners revealed:
+Detroit Police Department went fully encrypted in 2020.
+Departments across the country sped up encryption after the George Floyd protests, when open police scanners captured:

 - Racist remarks by officers during demonstrations